jfrog/artifactory-cli-go/README.md

 ##### Arguments
 The command expects one argument - the path of artifacts to be downloaded from Artifactory.
-The argument should have the following format: [repository name]:[repository path] The path can include a single artifact or multiple artifacts, by using the * wildcard.
+The argument should have the following format: [repository name]/[repository path] The path can include a single artifact or multiple artifacts, by using the * wildcard.
 The artifacts are downloaded and saved to the current directory, while saving their folder structure.